Juslima/Home_Sales/README.md

      +----+---------+
      ```

+4. **Average Price of Three-Bedroom, Three-Bathroom Homes by Year Built:**
-   - **What is the average price of a home for each year the home was built that has 3 bedrooms and 3 bathrooms rounded to two decimal places?**
+   - Query: Calculate the average price of homes with three bedrooms and three bathrooms for each year the home was built, rounded to two decimal places.
+   - Result:
      ```
      +----+---------+
      |year|avg_price|